 The Rottweiler is an incredibly popular pet and guardian dog.
 In the United States, the “Rottie,” as owners have nicknamed these dogs, is the eighth most popular purebred dog breed nationwide!

-This despite the fact these dogs often have a distressingly short life expectancy and are particularly prone to developing a certain kind of particularly dangerous canine cancer.
+This is even though these dogs often have a distressingly short life expectancy and are particularly prone to developing dangerous canine cancer.

 Rottweilers are popular because they are strong, fast, devoted, playful, and extremely loving.
 But how fast are Rotties, exactly?
 Can you run with a Rottweiler dog?